camillefrayssinhes/thepandassurfers.github.io/index.md

 {% include all_quotes_sentiment.html %}

-For example, the **positive quotes** include: *"This team is unbelievable in creating hardware and software and services and getting them all to work together"* by Tim Cook - the CEO of Apple -  or *"One reason I'm bullish on Apple is because Tim [ Cook ] is a very capable CEO.
-And he's one of the few people on the planet who I think is going to excel in an environment that has so many different business lines"* by Jon Porter, an American politician.
+For example, the **positive quotes** include: *"This team is unbelievable in creating hardware and software and services and getting them all to work together"* by <a href="https://en.wikipedia.org/wiki/Tim_Cook">Tim Cook </a> - the CEO of Apple -  or *"One reason I'm bullish on Apple is because Tim [ Cook ] is a very capable CEO.
+And he's one of the few people on the planet who I think is going to excel in an environment that has so many different business lines"* by <a href="https://en.wikipedia.org/wiki/Jon_Porter"> Jon Porter </a>, an American politician.
-The **negative quotes** include: *"What we found out during this investigation is Apple was losing tens of millions of dollars on this and people think oh Apple is a big company, they can handle it, well all those costs get passed on to the consumers"* by Michael Williams - a special agent for the Homeland Security Investigations, or *"How could Apple be so stupid to conceive of such a flop!"* by an anonymous speaker.
+The **negative quotes** include: *"What we found out during this investigation is Apple was losing tens of millions of dollars on this and people think oh Apple is a big company, they can handle it, well all those costs get passed on to the consumers"* by <a href="https://en.wikipedia.org/wiki/Michael_K._Williams"> Michael Williams </a> - an American actor - or *"How could Apple be so stupid to conceive of such a flop!"* by an anonymous speaker.

 We can already observe in the above histograms that there are far more positive quotes related to Apple than negative or neutral quotes.
 How do these histograms correlate with the stock market?

+Below we look at the evolution of the Apple stock price in a joint relation of the number of positive, respectively negative, quotations related to Apple in the media.

+{% include neg_pos_market.html %}

-Let's first have a look at the correlation between the number of **positive quotations** related to Apple and the liquidity traded for the Apple stock.
-We again apply Pearson correlation to see if the correlation is statistically significant.
+Again, we have a look at the statistical correlation between the number of **positive quotations** related to Apple and the liquidity traded for the Apple stock.
+We use the Pearson correlation to see if the correlation is significant.
 The <b>Pearson correlation coefficient is approximately 0.21</b> and the p-value is very small (p < 0.05).
-Below we look at the evolution of the Apple stock price in a joint relation of the number of positive quotations related to Apple in the media.
-AJOUTER COMMENTAIRES PLOT

-Let's do the same analysis with the **negative quotations** related to Apple.
+We do the same analysis with the **negative quotations** related to Apple.
 As expected, <b>the Pearson correlation coefficient is only 0.16</b>, thus it is lower than the one for positive correlations, and the p-value is also very small.
-Again, we visualize in the same plot below the evolution of the stock price with the number of negative quotations related to Apple.
-AJOUTER COMMENTAIRES PLOT

 Interestingly enough, both correlation coefficients are positive!
 Hence, we may say that regardless of the sentiment, **an increase in the number of quotations is most likely associated with an increase in liquidity and volatility of the Apple stock.** Most importantly we observe that positive quotes have a greater correlation than negative quotes.
 One hypothesis that we may establish is that while negative quotes may make it more likely to sell a higher volume of stocks than usual (e.g. to get rid of the shares), positive quotes have a higher influence on the volatility and the market may be more willing to buy more stocks.

-{% include neg_pos_market.html %}

 In the next section, let's add another level of complexity in our model by taking into account the fame of the speakers.

 <a id='fame'></a>